cnkkrs/brain/README.md

 ```

 #### hiddenLayers
 Specify the number of hidden layers in the network and the size of each layer.
-For example, if you want two hidden layers - the first with 3 nodes and the second with 4 nodes, you'd give:
+For example, if you want two hidden layers, the first with 3 nodes and the second with 4 nodes, you'd give:

 ```
 hiddenLayers: [3, 4]